asymptotik/asymptotik-drag-and-drop/README.md

 {
     self.navigationItem.title = @"Sample One";
     //
-    // By default the HyDragAndDropManager uses the UIApplication key windows as
+    // By default the AtkDragAndDropManager uses the UIApplication key windows as
     // the rootView and a UIPanGestureRecognizer.
 However, these are configurable.
     // Notice there is no need to register the drag sources or drop zones.
 The
-    // HyDragAndDropManager will by default traverse the view hierarch and find them.
+    // AtkDragAndDropManager will by default traverse the view hierarch and find them.
-    // This behavior is also configurable through the HyDragAndDropManager delegate.
+    // This behavior is also configurable through the AtkDragAndDropManager delegate.
     //
-    self.dragAndDropManager = [[[HyDragAndDropManager alloc] init] autorelease];
+    self.dragAndDropManager = [[[AtkDragAndDropManager alloc] init] autorelease];
 }

 - (void)viewDidAppear:(BOOL)animated